 When you enter the BIOS Setup program, the Main menu screen appears.
-The Main menu provides you an overview of the basic system information, and allows you to set the system date, time settings.
+The Main menu provides you an overview of the basic system information, and allows you to set the system date, time, language, and security settings.

 4.3.1 System Date [Day xx/xx/xxxx]